 A Foreigner Cannot Own 100% of a Business in Thailand

 As a foreigner in Thailand, you cannot own a small business outright.
 You must have a Thai partner that owns 51% of the business, with you owning 49%.
-Yes, Thailand is unfortunately still light years behind much of the rest of the world in this regard, which is also why some small business owners think Thailand will begin to fall further and further behind the rest of Asia, where foreign business ownership isn’t as restrictive.
+Yes, Thailand is unfortunately behind much of the rest of the world in this regard, which is also why some small business owners think Thailand will begin to fall further and further behind many other Asian countries, where foreign business ownership isn’t as restrictive.

-But, if you want to own a business in Thailand, this is what you have to put up with — and hope it does change.
+But, if you want to own a business in Thailand, this is what you have to agree to — and hope it eventually does change.

 Only Americans Can Own 100% of a Business in Thailand